No Down Time Allowed

 Plan for Power

-Comprehensive emergency power systems—including uninterruptable power supplies for healthcare modalities, server rooms, network closets, and data centers—support IT availability and reduce the likelihood that a power failure will put your organization at risk and damage sensitive equipment.
-These systems ensure a reliable, 24/7 power supply while reducing energy consumption and delivering uninterrupted power for equipment, precise temperature, airflow, and humidity control.
+Comprehensive emergency power systems—including uninterruptable power supplies for healthcare modalities, server rooms, network closets, and data centers—support IT availability and reduce the likelihood that a power failure will put patients at risk and damage sensitive equipment.
+These systems ensure a reliable, 24/7 power supply while reducing energy consumption and delivering uninterrupted power for medical equipment and critical care, precise temperature, airflow, and humidity control.

 A virtualized environment inevitably makes the smaller pool of resources you rely on that much more important.
 That's why it's vital to build a storage solution with advanced data protection capabilities.
 The agility offered by SANs enables better recovery, increased resilience, and seamless failover for planned or unplanned downtime.
 Take advantage of automated recovery processes designed to work hand-in-hand with virtualization.
 This helps reduce recovery time objectives (RTO) and keeps critical applications and data online and available.

-For hospitals and physicians' offices, storing, securing, and managing valuable data get easier with MoreDirect.
-Services such as our Storage Assessment, Storage Healthcheck, and Colocation and Disaster Recovery Services can help you create solutions that ensure high availability of your mission critical IT systems and protect your data.
+For hospitals and physicians' offices, storing, securing, and managing healthcare data gets easier with Connection.
+Services such as our Storage Assessment, Storage Healthcheck, Power and Cooling, and Backup and Disaster Recovery Services can help you create solutions that ensure high availability of your mission critical IT systems and protect your data.

 To learn more, complete our Information Request Form or contact an